Tell Me, if you have understanding.

 Today, believing in a created universe is a lose-lose proposition in popular culture.
 If you're a "young earth" creationist (believing the earth to be somewhere around 6 to 10 thousand years old), you're reviled by the scientific community.
 If you're an old-earth creationist (believing that the development of the earth and/or the duration of creation took place over a much longer period of time), you're labeled a heretic.
 Right now, all I can say is that I'm an "I don't know" creationist.
 I believe the account in Genesis to be factual.
 As to the "hows", "whys", "how longs" details (over and above what Scripture attests), I "plead the 38th" - Job 38:4-7, that is.
 I don't discount what science tells us, but I don't think that science is capable of going beyond the natural world to either prove or disprove the mechanics of what was a distinctly supernatural event.

 It seems that the trend these days is for people to draw a line in the sand when it comes to creation.
 Some refuse to listen to the scientific community, shutting their minds and their ears.
 Others refuse to give any credence to the Biblical record.
 Both are, in my opinion, equally bad - I think either of those is just taking the easy way out of a complex issue.
 We're being told by both sides to accept one and reject the other, make your choice.
 But why can't we accept both?
-What's being lost today is the ability or willingness to be content with yet-to-be reconciled "differences" between science and the Bible.
+What's being lost today is the ability or willingness to be content with yet-to-be reconciled so-called "differences" between science and the Bible.
 Many of the apparent differences between science and scripture are unfair mischaracterizations (by both sides, by the way).
 For the very few that do raise legitimate questions, to me, the whole issue is a very simple one: with the supernatural, positively anything is possible.

 I can't understand the willingness to throw out either observed science or Scripture/faith over a willingness to simply be content with trusting both to be true, even if unknowns remain.
-Being open to the existence of a supernaturally-capable God, for me, means that there are a myriad of possible reconciliations - possibly even some that are beyond human comprehension.
+Being open to the existence of a supernaturally-capable God means that there are a myriad of possible reconciliations, possibly even some that are beyond human comprehension.
 And no, I'm not making a God-of-the-gaps statement here.
 No matter what science discovers about the natural world, there will always be a supernatural component to the universe that transcends what we can see and understand.
 As John Lennox puts it, science tells us the 'hows' but not the 'whys' of the natural world.
 Furthermore, science can say nothing about the hows and whys of God and the supernatural.

 If a doctor were to travel back in time and observe Adam 5 minutes after his creation, he would see a mature adult with all of the indications of a man who grew up from infanthood.
 He would have a personality.
 He would have knowledge.
 Traits that normally have to develop over a lifetime would be infused into Adam from his first second of existence.
 You really couldn't blame the time-traveling scientific observer to conclude that Adam was born as a baby and grew up over the course of 20-30 years.
 If that doctor rejected the idea of a supernatural element, a born-and-grown Adam would be the only conclusion he could rationally come to.
 But if the supernatural exists - in this case God - then the possibilities are endless as to exactly how God brought Adam into existence.